-Stockholder Proposals and Nominations for the 2017 Annual Meeting
+Stockholder Proposals and Nominations for the 2019 Annual Meeting

-Any stockholder proposal pursuant to Rule 14a-8 of the rules promulgated under the Exchange Act, to be considered for inclusion in our proxy materials for the 2017 annual meeting of stockholders must be received at our principal executive offices no later than December 30, 2016.
+Any stockholder proposal pursuant to Rule 14a-8 of the rules promulgated under the Exchange Act, to be considered for inclusion in our proxy materials for the 2019 annual meeting of stockholders must be received at our principal executive offices no later than December 27, 2018 and any stockholder proposal received after this date shall be considered untimely.

-In addition, any stockholder who wishes to propose a nominee to the Board or propose any other business to be considered by the stockholders (other than a stockholder proposal included in our proxy materials pursuant to Rule 14a-8 of the rules promulgated under the Exchange Act) must comply with the advance notice provisions and other requirements of Article II, Section 11 of our bylaws, which are on file with the SEC and may be obtained from Investor Relations upon request.
-These notice provisions require that nominations of persons for election to the Board of Directors and the proposal of business to be considered by the stockholders for the 2017 Annual Meeting must be received no earlier than November 30, 2016 and no later than December 30, 2016.
+In addition, any stockholder who wishes to propose a nominee to the Board or propose any other business to be considered by the stockholders (other than a stockholder proposal included in our proxy materials pursuant to Rule 14a-8 of the rules promulgated under the Exchange Act) must comply with the advance notice provisions and other requirements of Article II, Section 11 of our amended and restated bylaws, which are on file with the SEC and may be obtained from Investor Relations upon request.
+These notice provisions require that nominations of persons for election to the Board of Directors and the proposal of business to be considered by the stockholders for the 2019 Annual Meeting must be received no earlier than November 27, 2018 and no later than December 27, 2018.